hyunchol-jun/better-eat-client/README.md

 # BetterEat Front-end

-BetterEat is a web application that helps users to cook more and eat healthier by suggesting recipes based on their food preference.
+BetterEat is a web application that helps users to cook more and eat healthier by suggesting recipes based on their food preferences.
 Users can also manage their meal plans with stored information such as recipes, inventory and grocery lists.

 You can visit the live website at http://better-eat.hyuncholjun.com/.